S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

   $ ssh root@206.189.151.124
 ```

-This will look for the private key in your local machine and log you in automatically if the matching private key is found.
+This will look for the private key in your local machine and log you in automatically if the corresponding public key is found on your server.
 After you are logged in, you might see something similar to this:

 ![Root login](https://res.cloudinary.com/sdey96/image/upload/v1527151721/terminal_msihzb.png)